stonepros/stone/doc/install/index.rst

   ..
 IMPORTANT::

    ceph-deploy is no longer actively maintained.
-It is not tested on versions of Ceph newer than Nautilus.
+It is not tested on versions of Stone newer than Nautilus.
 It does not support RHEL8, CentOS 8, or newer operating systems.

-`DeepSea <https://github.com/SUSE/DeepSea>`_ installs Ceph using Salt.
+`DeepSea <https://github.com/SUSE/DeepSea>`_ installs Stone using Salt.

-`jaas.ai/ceph-mon <https://jaas.ai/ceph-mon>`_ installs Ceph using Juju.
+`jaas.ai/ceph-mon <https://jaas.ai/ceph-mon>`_ installs Stone using Juju.

-`github.com/openstack/puppet-ceph <https://github.com/openstack/puppet-ceph>`_  installs Ceph via Puppet.
+`github.com/openstack/puppet-ceph <https://github.com/openstack/puppet-ceph>`_  installs Stone via Puppet.

-Ceph can also be :ref:`installed manually <install-manual>`.
+Stone can also be :ref:`installed manually <install-manual>`.

 .. toctree::